azsk/DevOpsKit/Contributing.md

   }
 ```

- Following Acronym are used for control type:
+ Following acronym are used for control type:

   |Acronym|Full Name|Examples|